 the Members’ Code of Conduct.

 To receive any apologies for absence.

-RESOLVED – That the minutes of the meeting held on 3 September 2014 be confirmed as a correct record.
+RESOLVED – That the minutes of the meeting held on 25th January 2016 were approved as a correct record.

 In accordance with Paragraphs 4.16 and 4.17 of the Area Committee Procedure Rules, at the discretion of the Chair a period of up to 10 minutes may be allocated at each ordinary meeting for members of the public to make representations or to ask questions on matters within the terms of reference of the Area Committee.
 This period of time may be extended at the discretion of the Chair.
 No member of the public shall speak for more than three minutes in the Open Forum, except by permission of the Chair.

 In accordance with the Community Committee Procedure Rules, the Chair allowed a period of up to 10 minutes for members of the public to make representations or ask questions on matters within the terms of reference of the Community Committee.

 Representatives from the Students Union of Leeds Trinity University described the difficulties students faced crossing the road outside the University to catch buses.
 They felt that some form of pedestrian crossing would be helpful and asked that Members of the Community Committee consider whether such a crossing was justified.

 (a) Agree that Councillor Cleasby continue to liaise with the College and Highways department; and

 (b) That the outcomes of Councillor Cleasby’s discussions with the College and Highways be reported to the Transport Sub-Committee